Redesigning workforce architecture around household stability.

 Partnerships, affiliations, strategic collaborations, and field leadership connections include:

-The 2Generation Economy Blueprint is being shaped through relationships with leaders across workforce development, reentry, training, and systems change.
+The Durability Economy Workforce Architecture is being shaped through relationships with leaders across workforce development, reinvention, training, and systems change.

 Durable outcomes do not come from one institution acting alone.